Gender-equality paradox

-The gender-equality paradox is the finding that various gender differences in personality and occupational choice are larger in more gender equal countries.
+The gender-equality paradox is the disputed finding that various gender differences in personality and occupational choice are larger in more gender equal countries.
 Larger differences are found in Big Five personality traits, Dark Triad traits, self-esteem, depression, personal values, occupational and educational choices.
 This phenomenon is seemingly paradoxical because one would expect the differences to be reduced as countries become more gender egalitarian.
+Such a paradox has been discussed by numerous studies ranging from science, mathematics, reading, personality traits, basic human values and vocational interests.

 Various explanations for the paradox have been proposed.
 Some scholars suggest that more stereotypes and gendered expectations in more gender equal countries are responsible and that women in less developed nations are more likely to choose STEM fields, based on the increased need for security and good pay.
-Others theorize that deeply rooted and intrinsic gender differences are less restrained and materialize more easily in gender equal countries.